PartyDAO/party-protocol/docs/overview.md

-# PartyBid Protocol
+# AuctionCrowdfund Protocol

-The PartyBid protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.
+The AuctionCrowdfund protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.

 ## Patterns